Palestinians: Religion

-The British census of 1922 registered 752,048 inhabitants in Palestine, consisting of 660,641 Palestinian Arabs (Christian and Muslim Arabs), 83,790 Palestinian Jews, and 7,617 persons belonging to other groups.
-The corresponding percentage breakdown is 87% Christian and Muslim Arab and 11% Jewish.
-Bedouins were not counted in the census, but a 1930 British study estimated their number at 70,860.
+The British census of 1922 registered 752,048 inhabitants in Palestine, consisting of 660,641 Palestinian Arabs (Muslim and Christian Arabs), 83,790 Palestinian Jews, and 7,617 persons belonging to other groups.
+The corresponding percentage breakdown is 87% Muslim and Christian Arab and 11% Jewish.

 Bernard Sabella of Bethlehem University estimates that 6% of the Palestinian population worldwide is Christian and that 56% of them live outside of historic Palestine.
 According to the Palestinian Academic Society for the Study of International Affairs, the Palestinian population of the West Bank and Gaza Strip is 97% Muslim and 3% Christian.
-The vast majority of the Palestinian community in Chile follow Christianity, largely Orthodox Christian and some Roman Catholic, and in fact the number of Palestinian Christians in the diaspora in Chile alone exceeds the number of those who have remained in their homeland.
+The vast majority of the Palestinian community in Chile follow Christianity, largely Eastern Orthodox and some Roman Catholic, and in fact the number of Palestinian Christians in the diaspora in Chile alone exceeds the number of those who have remained in their homeland.
 Saint George is the patron saint of the Palestinian Christians.

 The Druze became Israeli citizens and Druze males serve in the Israel Defense Forces, though some individuals identify as "Palestinian Druze".
 According to Salih al-Shaykh, most Druze do not consider themselves to be Palestinian: "their Arab identity emanates in the main from the common language and their socio-cultural background, but is detached from any national political conception.
 It is not directed at Arab countries or Arab nationality or the Palestinian people, and does not express sharing any fate with them.
 From this point of view, their identity is Israel, and this identity is stronger than their Arab identity".

 There are also about 350 Samaritans who carry Palestinian identity cards and live in the West Bank while a roughly equal number live in Holon and carry Israeli citizenship.
 Those who live in the West Bank also are represented in the legislature for the Palestinian National Authority.
-They are commonly referred to among Palestinians as the "Jews of Palestine," and maintain their own unique cultural identity.
+They are commonly referred to among Palestinians as the "Jews of Palestine", and maintain their own unique cultural identity.

 Jews who identify as Palestinian Jews are few, but include Israeli Jews who are part of the Neturei Karta group, and Uri Davis, an Israeli citizen and self-described Palestinian Jew (who converted to Islam in 2008 in order to marry Miyassar Abu Ali) who serves as an observer member in the Palestine National Council.

-Bahá'u'lláh, founder of the Baháʼí Faith, was from Iran, but ended his life in Acre, Israel, then part of the Ottoman Empire.
-He was confined there for 24 years.
-A shrine has been erected there in his honor.
+Bahá'u'lláh, founder of the Baháʼí Faith spent his last years in Acre, then part of the Ottoman Empire.
+He remained there for 24 years, where a shrine was erected in his honor.